Solving Inverse Problems with FLAIR: Method

-The following pseudo-code summarizes our method, integrating all the components discussed above.
 We adapt the standard scheme~\cite{mardani2024a, zilberstein2025repulsive} of linearly traversing time in a descending manner and stop at $t=0.2$ as explained in \autoref{sec:method}.
 We choose $\alpha=1-t$.
-Gradient updates to enforce hard data consistency are performed using stocastic gradient descent.
+Gradient updates to enforce hard data consistency are performed using stochastic gradient descent.
 For further implementation details and ablations, see~\autoref{sec:ap_imlpementation_details}